KaiPereira/Morph-AI/frontend/courses/Python Mastery Course/lessons/6 Conditional Statements.md/8 Less than or equals operator.md

 # --hints--

-The due date for a school project is day 32.
-Make an if statement that will check if you still have time left for the project based off of the argument "day".
-Return "Still time" if there is still time.
+**The due date for a school project is day *32*.** Make an if statement that will check if you still have time left for the project based off of the argument "day".
+Return "message" if there is still time.

 ```
-True if deadline(15) == "Still time" else False
+True if deadline(15) == message else False
 ```

 If it's day 18, there should still be time.

 ```
-True if deadline(15) == "Still time" else False
+True if deadline(15) == message else False
 ```

 If it's day 34, there shouldn't be any more time.